OfferZen-Community/make-robots-iot/README.md

 ### Admin

-- [ ] Say hi on the #make-oscar Slack channel :)
 - [ ] Check the [agenda and location](agenda.md) for the Make Day
-- [ ] Think of one thing you'd like to figure out and share it with your team on #make-oscar
+- [ ] Think of one thing you'd like to figure out and share it with your team on [#make-oscar Slack](https://offerzen-make.slack.com/messages/C9XAJF4QK)

 ### Activities to help you prepare